youndoldman/DietitianHelp/README.md

 _____________________________________

-To preview this project please visit http://dietitian.help
+To preview this project please visit http://dietitian.help.
+Please allow a few extra seconds as this project is sitting on a free Heroku Dyno which might take a bit longer to serve the application.

 Thanks for stopping by!